ajstrongdev/skyWM/docs/configure.md

 ## Autostarting

 Add shell commands to autostart by adding them to the `AUTOSTART` array on `main.rs`.
-Ajusting the array size accordinly
+Adjusting the array size accordinly

 ### E.g.
 ```